ThomasBalbach/ThomasBalbach.github.io/_publications/2023-05-15-geschafft-wie-fuhrungskrafte-die-verwaltungsdigitalisierung-im-sicherheits-und-verteidigungswesen-in-deutschland-und-grobritannien-bestimmen-4087659-20.md

 ---
 title: Geschafft?
-Wie Führungskräfte die Verwaltungsdigitalisierung im Sicherheits- und Verteidigungswesen in Deutschland und Großbritannien bestimmen
+Wie Führungskräfte die Verwaltungsdigitalisierung im Sicherheits- und Verteidigungswesen in Deutschland und Großbritannien bestimmen [Done?
+How leaders shape the digitalization of public administration in the security and defense sectors in Germany and the UK.]
 collection: publications
 permalink: /publication/2023-05-15-geschafft-wie-fuhrungskrafte-die-verwaltungsdigitalisierung-im-sicherheits-und-verteidigungswesen-in-deutschland-und-grobritannien-bestimmen-4087659-20
 date: '2023-05-15'